 2. Press the Merge button in order to bring the two calls together.

 None of this stuff shows up on my Samsung Galaxy S4?[Edit]

 In the step: At 'Additional settings', tap for any of these options on the Galaxy S4: Call Forward is used for forwarding calls to another party.
 Caller ID permits you to select how or if you want your caller ID to be seen: Hide number, Show number, and Select Network default.
 Auto Redial - Your last number dialed will be automatically redialed if you lose the call or are unable to connect on the first try.
 Call Waiting - will signal you when there is a party trying to call you while you are already on a call.
 Fixed Dialing Allows you to choose certain numbers that are allowed to reach you.
 None of this stuff shows up on my Samsung Galaxy S4

 Depending on your software you can do the following steps in order to create a list of who can call you:

 1. Go to settings 2.
 Go to call 3.
 In here you will notice the tab "Call Barring".
 From here you will be allowed to create a list

 Also you can contact your carrier who can create a fixed calling list that will allow only certain people to be able to call your phone.

-This is because a lot of settings have changed on the S4 since the new update that has taken place.
+Many settings have changed on the S4 since the new update.
 I have noticed that in your description you have symbols mixed in with your question, if you can kindly ask your question I will be able to assist you in finding what you are looking for in your device.

-See more questions like this: Can you help me with this problem of Samsung S4
+See more questions like this: Can you help me with this problem on my Samsung Galaxy S4

 In the step: "Then, to go back and tap "Manage Conference Call". " Why is this 'manage conference call' feature not available on my Samsung Galaxy S4?[Edit]